4 Hours / 4 CEs

 • Intended Audience

-This training is designed for psychologists who want a comprehensive understanding of the legal framework governing disability and workers’ compensation assessments.
-It is ideal for those involved in forensic psychology, clinical assessment, occupational health, and disability evaluation, and is particularly relevant for professionals who conduct assessments, provide expert opinions, and navigate legal and regulatory requirements in disability and compensation cases.
+This training is designed for psychologists who seek a comprehensive understanding of the legal framework governing disability and workers’ compensation assessments.
+It is ideal for those involved in forensic psychology, clinical assessment, occupational health, and disability evaluation, and addresses the complexities of legal and regulatory requirements.
+Participants will be equipped to conduct assessments, provide expert opinions, and navigate relevant legal processes in disability and compensation cases.

 • Experience Level